Douaeaghmir/Douaeaghmir/README.md

 - 👋 Hi, I’m @Douaeaghmir
 - 👀 I’m interested in Anything related to what happens behind the screen and how computers work.
-- 🌱 I’m currently learning C and Bash scripting
+- 🌱 I was learning C and Bash scripting
+- learning data sience and AI.
-- 💞️ I’m looking to collaborate on Cybersecurity and software engineering projects.
+- 💞️ I’m looking to improve my self even more in IT.

-- 📫 How to reach me : douae.aghmir@icloud.com
+- 📫 How to reach me : douaeaghmir2@gmail.com
-- student at 1337.
+- selflearner
 - ⚡ Fun fac:I’ve mastered Unity and Blender, allowing me to create impressive 3D projects and immersive experiences.

 <!---